 In response to the City Council vote, citizens formed Clean Water Portland (now a part of Clean Water Oregon) and within days hundreds of Portlanders had signed on to help.
-In an incredible grassroots campaign, CWP's volunteer team gathered over 43,000 signatures in 30 days, in order to return the council's decision back to the voters.
+In an incredible grassroots effort, CWP's largely volunteer team gathered over 43,000 in-person signatures in 30 days, in a successful referendum campaign to force the Council's decision back to the voters.

-The question of whether to fluoridate or not went before Portland voters on the May, 2013 ballot.
-Despite being outspent nearly 3-to-1 by fluoridationists, CWP effectively spread the word about the risks of fluoridation to clean drinking water, and garnered endorsements from groups ranging from the Columbia Chapter Sierra Club to the local chapter of the NAACP, to Oregon’s DEQ employees union.
+Despite being outspent nearly 3-to-1 by fluoridationists, CWP effectively informed voters on the science showing the risks of fluoridation.
+Opposition to fluoridation came from groups ranging from the Columbia Chapter Sierra Club to the local chapter of the NAACP, to Oregon’s DEQ employees union.

-When the ballots were counted in May 2013, Portland voters firmly rejected fluoridation chemicals with 61% of the vote, the fourth time the city has voted against fluoridation.
+When the ballots were counted in May 2013, Portland voters firmly rejected fluoridation chemicals with 61% of the vote—the fourth time the city has voted against fluoridation.